 This project is a minimalist music search service.

 My main purpose with it was to practice Angular.js.

 A SaaS for Junior Enterprises.
 The project was not completed because we noticed the target audience wasn't interested in paying money, only in making partnerships to use the system.
 So at the end I only implemented the landing page and some static screens of the product.

 Free project to create a new website for my junior enterprise.
 Created a Joomla template for the first time (and did not like it).

 This was my first ever website sold as a freelancer.
 I was 15, the code is super horrible and the appearance is not that good, but it was ok back in the date (2009) and it was very (very) cheap.

-Unbelievable that it's still active after 7+ years!
+Unbelievable that it's still active in 2020 after more than 10 years!